lionicsheriff/SublimeAcmePlumbing/README.md

 is_dir tests if the message data references a directory.
 Like is_file, if it fails it tries again as a relative path using the current working directory set in the message.
 If a directory is found, the message data is set to the full path.

+### list_dir

+> see Commands.py@list_dir

+list_dir assumes the message data is the path to a directory and lists it.
+Each item in the directory is expanded to its full path, and are separated by new lines.
+The message data is replaced with the list of items.

 ### extract_jump